k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/10_jobs_and_batches_affinity.md

 <td style="width: 503px;">
 <p>The node's IP or DC name.
 For example:</p>
 <ul>
-<li>10.20.30.40&nbsp;</li>
+<li>10.20.30.40</li>
-<li>DC-Europe&nbsp;</li>
+<li>DC-Europe</li>
 </ul>
 </td>
 </tr>
 <tr>
 <td style="width: 103px;">Logical Affinity</td>
 <td style="width: 503px;">
-<p>A role attached to a specific physical node which can have a&nbsp;dedicated a number of threads, lower or equal to the number of threads allocated to the node.</p>
+<p>A role attached to a specific physical node which can have a dedicated a number of threads, lower or equal to the number of threads allocated to the node.</p>
-<p>A Logical ID can be allocated to the node by adding the requested ID to the <strong>node.id</strong> file in the <strong>fabric_home/config</strong> directory.&nbsp;Each node can have multiple logical names, and a logical node can be shared by multiple physical nodes.</p>
+<p>A Logical ID can be allocated to the node by adding the requested ID to the <strong>node.id</strong> file in the <strong>fabric_home/config</strong> directory.
+Each node can have multiple logical names, and a logical node can be shared by multiple physical nodes.</p>
 </td>
 </tr>
 </tbody>